MobilePayDev/MobilePay-Subscriptions/docs/agreement.md

     "timestamp" : "2016-09-29T09:50:39Z"
 }
 ```
+##### <a name="user-redirect"></a>user-redirect

 When the **Agreement** activation is complete or canceled, the user will be navigated to the link *rel = user-redirect* to finalize the signup.

 *rel = user-redirect*  should be a webpage, that awaits the callbacks and then takes appropriate action, depending on if the agreement was accepted or not.
 Based on the callback, you will redirect the user to the right place.
 Most merchants navigate the customer to a self-service overview, where the agreement is pending, and once the merchant receives the callback, then the merchant can update the status.
 Most merchants have a general page, that says “thank you for your order/support”, and then it informs about the next step.
 It is triggered immediately after purchase, letting customers know that their order and agreement has been received and created

+Merchants can add their internal order ID to the *rel = user-redirect*  when they create the agreement.
+For example https://www.merchantwebsite.com/ourcallback?order_id=<internal order id here>
+This way, the merchant knows, which order the *rel = user-redirect*  should handle.
+It is therefore a prerequisite that the merchant has an internal order ID on their side.
+By including the internal order ID to the *rel = user-redirect*, the merchant also has a back-up solution, in case the end customer is using incognito, as incognito makes session management, tracking and cookie storage more complex.
+The *rel = user-redirect* does not need to be whitelisted by MobilePay.

 #### <a name="agreements_creation-diagram"></a>Agreement creation sequence diagram